SrBeboIOET/pruebas/readmefront.md

 - It is particularly suitable for real-time applications and REST APIs due to its efficient handling of concurrent connections.

 ## Jest
-- Jest is a testing framework for fast tests.
+- Jest is a testing framework designed for fast tests.
-- It is compatible with Typescript.
+- It is compatible with TypeScript.

 ## Installation of dependencies
 ### Node.js
-1. Open the next link https://nodejs.org/es, download the LTS version and install it.
+1. Open the following link https://nodejs.org/es, download the LTS version, and install it.
-2. Update NPM, the Node package manager, in order to fetch the latest dependencies, use the next command:
+2. UTo fetch the latest dependencies, update NPM (the Node Package Manager) using the following command:

 ```bash
 npm install -g npm@latest